NSHipster/articles/2014-03-10-dictionary-services.md

     The Standard Dictionary of Contemporary Chinese.dictionary/
 ~~~

-Mac OS X ships with dictionaries in Chinese, English, French, Dutch, Italian, Japanese, Korean, as well as an English thesaurus and a special dictionary for Apple-specific terminology.
+OS X ships with dictionaries in Chinese, English, French, Dutch, Italian, Japanese, Korean, as well as an English thesaurus and a special dictionary for Apple-specific terminology.

 Diving deeper into the rabbit hole, we peruse the `.dictionary` bundles to see them for what they really are: